 While dermaplaning undoubtedly has its benefits, it’s not for everyone.
-If you have very sensitive skin, suffer from acne or have severe rosacea, you may want to give it a miss as it could irritate your skin further or even tear it if not carried out properly, so ensure you research before trying this at home.4
+If you have extremely sensitive skin, suffer from acne or have severe rosacea, you may want to give it a miss as it could irritate your skin further or even tear if it’s not carried out properly.
+Make sure you do your research before trying it at home.9

 Before giving any beauty treatment a go at home, make sure you’ve researched it thoroughly and are aware of any risks.
 If in doubt, consider going to see a dermatologist who’s experienced in dermaplaning.

 - All you need to try dermablading at home is a dedicated dermaplaning blade

 - Make sure you have a process to follow before starting